-Studies have not looked at whether using estazolam could make it harder to get pregnant.
+It is not known if estazolam can make it harder to get pregnant.

-Does taking estazolam increase the chance for miscarriage?
+Does taking estazolam increase the chance of miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if estazolam could increase the chance for a miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if estazolam increases the chance of miscarriage.

-Does taking estazolam increase the chance for birth defects?
+Does taking estazolam increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Studies have not been done to see if estazolam could increase the chance for birth defects.
+Studies have not been done to see if estazolam increases the chance of birth defects.